ianvcaldas/smalldisco/README.md

 <img src="misc/logo.png" width="60">

-smalldisco discovers of putative siRNA regions in the genome, as well as quantification of small RNA tails.
+smalldisco discovers putative siRNA regions in the genome, as well as quantification of small RNA tails.

 ### Installation